All of the Types of Contact Lenses Explained By WebEyeCare

-Contact lenses are vision correction alternatives to glasses.
-They come in various materials, forms, colors, and wearing schedules.
-Millions of people wear contact lenses for vision correction or aesthetic reasons.
+Contact lenses are a vision correction device alternative to glasses.
+Contacts are available in various materials, forms, colors, and wearing schedules.
+Millions of people around the world wear contact lenses for vision correction or aesthetic purposes.

-This article examines the types of contact lenses available and their meaning for your vision.
+This article examines the types of contact lenses available and their specific use for improving your vision

 What Are Contact Lenses?

-Contact lenses are thin curved lenses placed on the eyes to remedy a vision problem, protect an injured eye or for cosmetic purposes.
-Contact lenses have been around for decades, though they have recently become popular.
+Contact lenses are thin curved lenses placed directly on the eyes to correct vision problems, protect an injured eye, or in some cases for cosmetic purposes.
+Contact lenses have been around for several decades, though in recent years they have become increasingly popular.

-Contact lenses are medical devices, and the Food and Drug Administration (FDA) regulates their sale and use, including cosmetic contacts.
-Improper use of contact lenses can cause eye health complications and vision loss.
+Contact lenses are medical devices, therefore the Food and Drug Administration (FDA) regulates their sale and use, this includes cosmetic contact lenses.
+Improper use of contacts can cause eye health complications or vision loss.

 What Kind of Contacts Should I Get?

-The kind of contact lens you should get depends on your specific needs and lifestyle.
-For example, if you have astigmatism, you will be best served by using toric contact lenses.
+The type of contact lens you should get depends on your specific needs and lifestyle.
+For example, if you have astigmatism, then toric contact lenses are most suitable for you.

-If you have a busy schedule and do not want the hassle of cleaning your contacts lenses every day, then daily disposables will be suitable for you.
+If you operate on a busy schedule and do not want the hassle of cleaning your contacts lenses every day, then daily disposables will be most suitable for you.

-People who desire comfort above all else will probably benefit more from using conventional soft contacts lenses.
-The best way to determine what kind of contacts you should get is by speaking with your eye doctor.
+For those who desire comfort above all else, you may benefit most from conventional soft contact lenses.
+The best way to determine what type of contacts is best for you is to speak with an eye care professional about your individual prescription requirements and lifestyle preferences.

 Contact Lens Material: What Are They Made Of?

-The first contact lenses were made from hard glass materials.
-Today, contact lenses are made from soft plastic polymers.
+The first contact lenses were made from hard, glass materials.
+Luckily, today contact lenses are made from soft plastic polymers.

-Soft contacts are made from hydrogel and silicone hydrogel polymers, while hard contacts are made from polymethyl methacrylate (PMMA) or Plexiglas.
+Soft contacts are made from hydrogel and silicone hydrogel polymers, while hard contacts are made from polymethyl methacrylate (PMMA) and are generally referred to as rigid gas permeable (RGP) lenses.

 Hydrogel

-Hydrogel is one of the most common contact lens materials, and it is used in the manufacturing of a soft contact lens.
-It is a thin gel-like water-containing polymer.
+Hydrogel is one of the most common contact lens materials.
+It is used in the manufacturing of soft contact lenses and it is a thin, gel-like, water-containing polymer.

 Hydrogel is easy to use and rests on the eye comfortably.
-It is the perfect contact lens for dry and sensitive eyes due to its biocompatibility.
+It is an excellent contact lens for dry and sensitive eyes due to its biocompatibility.

 Silicone Hydrogel

-Silicone hydrogel combines hydrogel with silicone to let more oxygen enter the cornea, making them suited to long-term use.
+Silicone hydrogel combines hydrogel with silicone to allow more oxygen to enter the cornea, making this material suited for long-term use.
 However, these materials tend to accumulate proteins and debris from tears.

 Polymethyl Methacrylate (PMMA)

-However, PMMA does not allow much oxygen to get into the eye, putting users at risk of “overwearing syndrome.”
-Thus, manufacturers are designing rigid gas permeable lenses to allow for breathability.
+However, PMMA does not allow as much oxygen to the eye compared to other materials, putting users at risk of ‘overwearing syndrome.
+Thus, manufacturers are designing rigid gas-permeable lenses to allow for breathability.

 Soft Contact Lenses

-Traditional soft contact lenses are made from soft plastics like hydrogel and silicone, which allows the eyes to receive more oxygen.
+Traditional soft contact lenses are made from soft plastics like hydrogel and silicone, allowing the eyes to receive more oxygen.

-They are comfortable, easy to use, and correct several vision disorders, including myopia, hyperopia, astigmatism, blurred vision, and presbyopia.
+These lenses are comfortable, easy to use, and correct several vision disorders; including myopia, hyperopia, astigmatism, blurred vision, and presbyopia.
 Some soft contacts come as daily disposables, while others can be worn for several days before disposal.

 Silicone Hydrogel Contact Lenses

-Silicone hydrogel contact lenses combine hydrogel and silicone to provide oxygen permeability up to five times that of standard hydrogel lenses, making them ideal for people with stronger prescriptions or those who suffer from dry eyes.
+Silicone hydrogel contact lenses combine hydrogel and silicone to provide oxygen permeability up to five times of standard hydrogel lenses, making these contact lenses an ideal choice for people with stronger prescriptions or those who may suffer from dry eyes.

-They are also easier to handle and can be worn for long periods, though they carry a higher risk of collecting protein deposits.
+These contacts are easier to handle and can be worn for long periods of time, though they may carry a higher risk of collecting protein deposits.

 Gas Permeable Contact Lenses